 Amy’s Pick: Kaimana Beach, Waikiki

-Most visitors to Waikiki might refer to everything from Diamond Head down to the Hilton Hawaiian Village as Waikiki Beach, but most sections of the beach have their own names.
+Most visitors to Waikiki might refer to everything from Diamond Head down to the Hilton Hawaiian Village as Waikiki Beach.
+Still, most sections of the beach have their own names.

 Kaimana Beach, Oahu

 Kaimana Beach is a small stretch on the Diamond Head side of the Waikiki Aquarium just across from Kapiolani Park.
-It's a popular beach for locals, and although there are visitors there, it's less crowded than the beaches directly in front of the hotels.
+It’s a popular beach for locals, and although visitors are there, it’s less crowded than the beaches directly in front of the hotels.

 Although not a long stretch of beach, Kaimana is wide and there’s usually plenty of space to relax.
 It’s also a kid-friendly beach as it’s not too deep and the current is usually not strong, but this is not always the case, so please be careful.

-It's a great beach in the Waikiki area, and it's a nice walk down from the Waikiki hotels.
+It’s a great beach in the Waikiki area and a nice walk down from the Waikiki hotels.

 Lauren’s Pick: Sunset Beach, North Shore